 Compare options that meet the above criteria.

-Once you find a promising product, you can find suppliers by typing “product name” + wholesale in Google search.
+Once you find a promising product, you can find suppliers by typing “product name” + “wholesale” in a Google search.
 Doing so will help you find suppliers, which we will discuss further in step three.

 2. Register for an Amazon Seller Account

 To sign up, choose your preferred option and follow the on-screen instructions.
-You’ll need a piece of government ID, a credit card, and your tax information to complete the process.
+You’ll need a form of government ID, a credit card, and your tax information to complete the process.

 3. Find Suppliers

-A Google search is a good way to start.
+Conducting a Google search is a free and easy method, although it can be time-consuming.
 Enter the name of the brand you’re interested in, followed by “authorized supplier/distributor” to find supplier websites.